 Sericite alteration consists of pervasive sericitization, sericite veins, and quartz-sericite envelopes around quartz±sulfide veins in all rock types.
-Sericite cross-cuts and/or replaces all previous alteration minerals, and may, in some part, be developed from destruction of secondary biotite.
+Sericite cross-cuts and/or replaces all previous alteration minerals, and locally appears to be developed from destruction of secondary biotite.
 Pyrite and arsenopyrite accompany this stage, some of which may result from pyritization of biotite-stage pyrrhotite.
 In mafic and ultramafic rocks, tremolite and local fuchsite are the dominant sericite-stage phyllosilicates.
 In addition to the previously described black silica that accompanies albite alteration, fine-grained introduced quartz is widespread in many thin sections and replaces primary mineralogy.
 However, this form of silica is rarely observed macroscopically due to other alteration minerals which are more readily apparent.
 Sericite-stage silica also occurs as the inner zone of centimetre-scale alteration selvages around narrow fractures.

 Smectite-illite alteration has been observed in a number of locations, generally in and around brittle fault zones, but is not as widespread as the albite and sericite alterations.
-It is characterized by bleaching of the affected rocks and strong swelling and consequent disentegration of core samples from these zones.
-The alteration has been observed most commonly in sediments and dikes.
-Pyrite and arsenopyrite are disseminated through the alteration and gold grades of several hundreds of ppb are common.
+It is characterized by bleaching of the affected rocks and strong swelling and consequent disintegration of core samples from sericite alteration.

-Figure 9.2.
-Photomicrographs of characteristic alteration among rocks at Money Knob.
-A) View of core showing relict patches of secondary biotite (dark color) cut by and overprinted by albite and sericite alteration.
 08-33, 190.25 B) rare, relatively weakly altered Cretaceous intrusive dike with abundant interlocking plaigioclase laths and blocks; Weak sericite and carbonate alteration are present.
 Some of the plagioclase may be in the early stages of being altered to secondary albite.
 09-34, 252.76.
 C and D) plane and polarized light examples of a patch of secondary biotite in Devonian volcanics; sericite and carbonate are also present in the lower right portion of the photo; 200x; 8-33; 190.25.
 E and F) A quartz-carbonate veinlet crosscuts albitized volcanic rock (MK07-18, 247.5m).
 G) Large arsenopyrite grain (A) with an inclusion of pyrrhotite (po), and adjacent to pyrite (py).
 Minor chalcopyrite (cp) occurs in the lower right.
 200x, 08-33, 230.55.